-An autism spectrum disorder is a developmental disorder that affects many aspects of a child’s functioning.
-The disorder is characterized by delays in social communication skills, difficulty with social interaction and imaginative play and repetitive behaviors and/or a limited range of interest in activities.
+Autism Spectrum Disorder is a neurodevelopmental condition that can affect many aspects of an individual’s functioning.
+The condition is characterized by delays or differences in social communication skills, difficulty with social interaction and imaginative play and repetitive behaviors and/or a limited range of interest in activities.

-Autism is referred to as a spectrum disorder due to the variety of characteristics and the range of severity that is unique to each child.
-Even though children diagnosed with an autism spectrum disorder share a common set of behavioral characteristics, no two individuals will be alike.
+Autism is referred to as a spectrum condition due to the variety of characteristics and the range of support needed that is unique to each child.
+Even though children diagnosed with autism share a common set of behavioral characteristics, no two individuals will be alike.
 Each child is unique and has a varying set of strengths and challenges.

 Currently, there is no medical test for autism.
 Instead, diagnoses are made based on the observation of behaviors associated with the disorder.
 During a comprehensive evaluation, specialists observe and interact with the child, as well as gather information about development from parents and teachers in order to assess if the child meets criteria for an autism spectrum disorder.